mollie/commercetools/README.md

 - [Mollie hosted checkout](https://docs.mollie.com/payments/hosted-checkout) based payment methods.
     - Note: since the integration relies on the usage of Mollie checkout environment it does not need to process sensitive credit card data and thus is fully PCI DSS **compliant**.
 - Asynchronous notifications handling via [notification module](#notification-module).
-- [Refunding](./docs/Refund.md) a payment back to the shopper.
-- Authorisation [cancellation](./docs/CancelOrder.md) on a payment that has not yet been captured.
+- Making payments
+- Cancelations
+- Refunds

+For an overview of how the payment flow works, see the [managing payments](./docs/ManagingPayments.md) documentation.

-## Overview
+## Architecture Overview
 This repository contains two standalone modules that interact with commercetools and Mollie.
 Complete integration requires running both of the modules.